anoopraju31/100xdevs_cohort/week 15/week-15.1/ReadMe.md

 ### Containerization
 #### What are containers
 Containers are a way to package and distribute software applications in a way that makes them easy to deploy and run consistently across different environments.
 They allow us to package an application, along with all its dependencies and libraries, into a single unit that can be run on any machine with a container runtime, such as Docker.

+#### Why containers
+Setting up a project locally isn't easy, depending on the operating system used the steps to run the projects varies.
+It becomes hard to keep track of dependencies as the project grows.
+Sometimes some of these dependencies or other softwares are already present on your system and are of different verions, this also cause issues setting up projects locally.
+That to not, event after the project gets completed most of these dependencies will still be in the system.
+That where containers comes into action, a container create an isolate environment to run the project with all the neccesary dependencies.
+With a single command the project is up and running regardless of the operating system you are using.